MAT100, 103, 104, 175, 201, 202, 203, 204

 Work Load: Most of the learning in any university course takes place outside of class and requires sustained independent effort throughout the semester.
 Unlike many high school courses, attending class attentively and doing the homework assignments is not enough to prepare for exams.
 The expected work load outside of class for these courses is at least 10 hours per week spent reading the textbook, solving homework problems, discussing questions with other students and/or the instructional staff, attending review sessions and studying for quizzes and exams.

 The main tool for exam preparation is the archive of old quizzes and exams posted on the course web pages.
-Most courses offer weekly review sessions where problems from past exams are discussed.
 Independently working through problems from past exams (under exam conditions) and following up to clarify key points with the instructional staff or a study group is absolutely necessary to achieve the level of understanding and technical facility required by the exams and the demands of future courses for which this material is prerequisite.

-Schedule & Organization: These classes meet in 80-minute sessions two times per week on a MW schedule at 8:30 AM, 11 AM, 1:30 PM or (in some cases) 3:00PM, with a Friday precept offered at 9 AM, 10 AM, 11 AM, or 1:30 PM.
-Most are taught in small sections (15-30 students) that are closely coordinated by an experienced course head.
+Schedule & Organization: These classes typically meet in 80-minute lecture sessions two times per week on a MW schedule in 3 or 4 different time slots.
+Students register separately for a 50-minute Friday precept, also offered at several different times.
+Both lecture and precept classes are taught in small sections (15-30 students) that are closely coordinated by an experienced course head.
 Exams and homework are common to all sections.
-The bulk of the grade is based on several exams (~35%) during the semester and a final exam (~35%) scheduled by the registrar during the official final examination period.
-Work done in precept, homework assignments from the textbook function and class-participation comprise the remainder of the course grade.
+The bulk of the grade is based on several exams and quizzes (~50%) during the semester and a final exam (~35%) scheduled by the registrar during the official final examination period.
+Work done in precept, weekly homework assignments from the textbook and class-participation comprise the remainder of the course grade.